danielausparis/mars/README.md

 Your Http server/PHP/POSTGRESQL setup should first be assessed and validated.
 The Http server MUST be configured for HTTPS if you want your system to be acceptable from a security point of view.
 ### Database setup
 1. Create an account for the MARS system in POSTGRESQL and create a database named 'mars'.
-2. The system provides a SQL file 'dbsetup.sql' for database setup.
+2. The system provides a SQL file "mars-server/dbsetup.sql" for database setup.
 Execute this file with the above account.
-3. Configure the file 'dbconfig.php' with the credentials used at step 1.
+3. Configure the file "mars-server/dbconfig.php" with the credentials used at step 1.

 ### Web server setup
 Deploy the MARS file hierarchy (its root is the 'mars' directory) according to your web server environment.